jose-d/influxdb-collectors/slurm_metric_writer/README.md

 - node state - `ALLOCATED|IDLE|MIXED|RESERVED`
 - ( parsed ```scontrol show nodes -o``` )

-## Configuration
+## Configuration and install

-Just modify the variables at the beginning of the script.
+Just modify the variables at the beginning of the script to match your influxDB setup, execution can be managed in cron.

 ## Compatibility